XZES40/XZES40-Transformer/xzes/transformer/doc/src/document.md

 - `to_str()` processes the `contents` member and outputs and XML/XSLT document (useful for `output` documents).
 - `to_file()` processes the `contents` member and outputs the XML/XSLT document to a file (useful for `output` documents).

-## Workflow
+## Dataflow

-The Document class is actually the part of the project that interfaces with the Cache the most.
+The Document class is the component of the project which interfaces with the Cache the most.
 Here is why:

 1. For a Document to be created, it must be passed a URI (file path or HTTP address).